mgdBen/host_a_site/README.md

         - Connection Type: SSH
         - Saved Sessions: The name you want to save.
 Hit Save.
 This will prevent you from needing to redo the putty config everytime you would like to access this server.
     - c) Hit open!
 You will need to enter the password you selected for your keys.
-        - You should not be looking at the command line interface for your server!
+        - You should now be looking at the command line interface for your server!

 **BASIC NGINX CONFIG:**
 Now that you are logged into the server, we can get things running!